MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/configuration-manager.md

 If you use Group Policy in your organization, you can turn off OfficeMgmtCOM by setting the “Management of Microsoft 365 Apps for enterprise” policy to Disabled.
 You can find that policy under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates in the Group Policy Management Console.

 ## I already have Office installed.
-Do I need to go through all these steps to get Office Insider?
+Do I need to go through all these steps to get Microsoft 365 Insider?

 If you already have Office installed, you don’t have to uninstall and reinstall Office to move those devices to Microsoft 365 Insider.
 You can use Group Policy and the following policies:
 - Update Channel